JetFPV/Raceband-Scanner/README.md

 <br><br><br><br><br><br><br>

 <a name="3dcase"></a>
-## 3D Case
+## 3D Printed Case

 STL file is available in 3D case folder.
 Print in PLA with 100% infill.
 You will need 8 small M2 screws (3 / 4mm) to assemble PCB into the case and close the lid.

 <img src="docs/uFPVscanner v40 close.png" align="left" width="300"/>
 <img src="docs/uFPVscanner v40 open.png" align="left" width="300"/>